mark-crichton/CloudGB/README.md

 # CloudGB

 A GameBoy emulator that streams its video output over the Internet using WebSockets

 # Install Dependencies
 ```
 npm install
 ```
 ```
-pip install --upgrade pygame websockets
+pip install --upgrade pygame websockets PySimpleGUIQt
 ```

 # Running the application